legiongis/hmsf-md/docker/README.md

 Core Arches (and thus Django) runs in the `arches` container defined in [docker-compose.yml](./docker-compose.yml).
 Django/Arches and `fpan` commands run inside this container.
 Postgres, Elastic Search, and RabbitMQ run in their own containers.

-`fpan` source code is mounted as a volume to the `arches` docker service, so open `fpan-workspace/fpan` on your host machine to make code changes.
-You should see your changes in the browser after reloading the page.
+`legiongis/arches#dev/6.2.x-hms-cli`, `legiongis/arches-extensions`, and `fpan` repos are mounted as volumes to the `arches` docker service so they can all be edited.
+Open these directories on your host machine to make code changes.
+You should see your changes to `fpan` in the browser after reloading the page.
+Editing arches and arches-extensions has not been tested.

 > ⚠️ If you're running the Docker dev environment on an Apple Silicon machine, set the following in Docker Desktop: Settings > General > Virtual Machine Options: ✅ Apple Virtualization Framework, ✅ Use Rosetta for x86_64/amd64 emulation on Apple Silicon, ✅ VirtioFS.